tcltk/tcl/doc/markdown/const.md

 # Name

-const - create and initialize a constant
+const - Create and initialize a constant

 # Synopsis